Steve Backshall will be appearing at the Leeds Town Hall, 1st November 2020, 3pm followed by a book signing of Expedition. Buy Tickets Here

-From the depths of Mexican caves to scaling heights in the Arabian Peninsula, Steve Backshall promises to inject Harrogate audiences with the adrenalin of his most ambitious year to date.
-Interview by Ann Chadwick, Director of Cause UK.
+From the depths of Mexican caves to scaling heights in the Arabian Peninsula, Steve Backshall promises to inject Leeds audiences with the adrenalin of his most ambitious year to date.

 He puts the wild in wildlife.
 The Action Man of TV.
 We’re used to seeing Steve Backshall holding a deadly creature on the children’s show Deadly 60 or swimming with sharks on Blue Planet Live, but his latest challenge was his most jaw-dropping yet.